otaviof/hosts/README.md

 ### Host Files

-This application will look for `.host` files in the base direrctory location.
-You can find example of those files in [`test/hosts-dir`](https://github.com/otaviof/hosts/tree/master/test/hosts-dir), the formatting is the same than `/etc/hosts` file.
+This application will look for `.host` files in the base directory location.
+You can find example of those files in [`test/hosts-dir`](https://github.com/otaviof/hosts/tree/master/test/hosts-dir), the formatting is the same [than `/etc/hosts` file](https://man7.org/linux/man-pages/man5/hosts.5.html).

 For instance: